-Overall, the site visits completed in phase one established strong relationships between the Center, American Jewish Historical Society and the project participants.
-Visits allowed for in-depth dialogue and created space for informal exchange of knowledge and questions.
-Face-to-face sessions led to new and unexpected lines of inquiry and discoveries that would have not happened as easily over the phone or email.
+Overall, the site visits completed in phase one established strong relationships between the Center, the American Jewish Historical Society, and project participants.
+Visits allowed for indepth dialogue and created space for informal exchange of knowledge and questions.
+Face-to-face sessions led to new and unexpected lines of inquiry and discoveries that would have not happened as easily by phone or e-mail.
 The site visits were an integral component of the project, allowing all project participants to consider how they might collaborate on collection management needs and access issues.